Answered By: Andrew Willan Last Updated: Apr 27, 2018 Views: 456

 - Using Bibliometrics / Research Impact in the SCOPUS platform

-Also see the journal impact/ bibliometrics support pages in our Research guide.
+Also see the journal impact / bibliometrics support pages in our Researcher Library Guide.

 If you still have problems accessing journal impact information after taking a look at the above guides and resources contact your Liaison Librarian.